rimanfarhood/HeritageHousing/README.md

 Beside external factors these factors that have the greatest impact on price:
  - The overall quality.
- - The size of the property, total square feet
+ - The size of the house, total square feet.
  - Number of bedrooms and bathrooms.
  - The condition of kitchen and bathroom, newly renovated has a significant impact on sale price.
  - The Year it was built.